The Anderson Platoon: Home video

 The Anderson Platoon was made available on VHS tapes in the United States only.

 A 60 min.
 VHS re-edited uncensored video edition was released in December 1987 by Hollywood Select Video.
 It was re-released by Timeless Video in May 1990.
 Timeless released a second print in June 1999.

 By June 2000, Homevision released the original 65 min.
 French version subtitled in English.

 Video on demand

 In France it was available online April 26, 2006 as a VOD pay-per-view service through the National Audiovisual Institute's website hosting the ORTF archives.

 Reminiscence

 A sequel to The Anderson Platoon, entitled Reminiscence, was released in 1989.
 It depicts Schoendoerffer's meeting the platoon survivors 20 years after the events.
+The Minneapolis Institute of Art describes the film as, "an empathetic portrayal of the complicated reintegration they experienced transitioning to civilian life, the different roads they each took, and the war’s continued impact on them many years later."